-A bachelor degree with a 2:1 (hons) in law or a relevant social science or non-UK equivalent.
+A bachelor degree with a 2:1 (hons) or equivalent in law or a relevant social science subject.

 Months of entry

 This advanced course in human rights, taught by international experts, offers a unique and distinctive focus on the theories and practice of rights, producing a vibrant environment for exploring this significant area of law and policy.

 The course will give you advanced knowledge, greater understanding and critical insights into current systems of human rights legal protection and human rights debates.